cdl-geneseo/geneseo-dictionary/D/Dante-House.md

 # Dante House

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dante House

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 noun- the honors dormitory located in Wayne Hall.